DiabeticMenu

 The Trap: Combo meal with large fries and a soda.

-The Fix: Get the burger, but toss the top bun.
-Or, eat the burger normally but swap the fries for a side salad or apple slices.
-You usually have to pick: Bun OR Fries, not both.
+The Fix: Get the burger, but toss the top bun (or both if you're okay without).
+Or eat the burger normally but swap the fries for a side salad or apple slices.
+Rule of thumb: choose bun or fries, not both.
+Bring your own zero-sugar drink if needed.

 Sports Drinks

 As teens start driving, blood sugar management becomes a legal safety issue.
-Always check your glucose before starting the car.
-Keep “fast-acting” glucose (Skittles, juice box, glucose tabs) in the glove compartment, not just in the trunk.
+Always check your glucose before starting the car (keep a meter in the car).
+Keep "fast-acting" glucose (Skittles, juice box, glucose tabs) in the glove compartment, not just in the trunk.
+Hypoglycemia while driving can be life-threatening.

-For exams (SATs, Finals), high blood sugar creates “brain fog,” and low blood sugar causes confusion.
-Aim to run slightly higher than normal to avoid a low during the test, but avoid the spike.
-The “Day 4” menu above is designed specifically for cognitive focus.
+For exams (SATs, Finals), high blood sugar creates "brain fog," and low blood sugar causes confusion and inability to focus.
+Aim to run slightly higher than normal (like 120–160 mg/dL) to avoid a low during the test, but avoid the spike from sugary snacks.
+The "Day 4" menu above is designed specifically for cognitive focus.

-If you are looking to prep for a longer duration, like a summer camp or semester, our 30-day diabetic menu helps build long-term habits.
+Building independence: Teens should learn to order for themselves at restaurants, check their own blood sugar, and adjust insulin ratios with guidance.
+Practice makes perfect.
+If you are looking to prep for a longer duration, like a summer camp or semester abroad, our 30-day diabetic menu helps build long-term habits.

 Frequently Asked Questions